-A Unitholder of Class A Units is entitled, as of June 30 and December 31 in any year (the "Retraction Date") to make a request to the Trust to retract ("Retraction") all or any of the Unitholder's Class A Units in increments of not less than \$5,000, by giving not less than 30 days' written notice to the Manager prior to the applicable Retraction Date of a specified number of Class A Units to be redeemed by the Trust or the dollar amount which the Unitholder requires to be paid.
-If a Unitholder elects to retract and holds Class A Units with a value of \$5,000 or less, the Unitholder must retract all of his or her investment.
-The Retraction proceeds payable for each Class A Unit retracted, prior to termination of the Trust, will be equal to the Unitholder's pro rata portion of the Return, plus the following amounts:
+A Unitholder is entitled, as of June 30 and December 31 in any year (the "Retraction Date") to make a request to the Trust to retract ("Retraction") all or any of the Unitholder's Units in increments of not less than \$5,000, by the Unitholder or the Dealer, as applicable, giving written notice to the Manager not less than 30 days' prior to the applicable Retraction Date, or if the Retraction Date falls on a day that is not a Business Day, then by giving written notice (or by electronic means as permited through a Dealer) to the Manager not less than 30 days' prior to the last Business Day before the Retraction Date, of a specified number of Units to be redeemed by the Trust or the dollar amount which the Unitholder requires to be paid.
+If a Unitholder elects to retract and holds Units with a value of \$5,000 or less, the Unitholder must retract all of his or her investment.